txt231/adbdisplay/README.md

 # ADB Display

-A project to explore ADB(Apple Data Bus) protocol for some apple displays.
+A project to explore ADB(Apple Desktop Bus) protocol for some apple displays.

 My end goal is to probably do a DDC to ADB converter, to allow for a better vga connection.
 **At current state its just code to explore and test adb to a display**